 I can give you one word of encouragement at the outset.
 It is my considered opinion, as one who has spent some years in American politics, that the principles of government in which you believe are held by a majority of the American people.
+I believe what Thomas McCauley once said, "Nothing is as galling to a people...as a paternal or in other words a meddling government, a government which tells them what to read and see and drink and wear."
 If the cause of common-sense conservatism, with its dynamic urge to preserve the best American institutions, has suffered in recent years, it has not been because of any change in the basic philosophy of the majority of Americans.
 It has come about instead because radicalism and the proponents of the easy way have done a vastly better job of mobilizing their strength and in hammering home their something-for-nothing philosophy.
 You know that is so without my telling you.
 The really effective political action groups in this nation are in radical hands.
 They are working the soil which produces the most abundant harvest.
 They are developing and electing candidates who will promote their viewpoint.
 These extremists in political philosophy have all developed highly-effective political organizations which are producing results when the votes are counted.
-While I violently disagree with their philosophy and with many of their ruthless methods, I am not one to stand on the sidelines and criticise their activities.
+While I violently disagree with their philosophy and with many of their ruthless methods, I am not one to stand on the sidelines and criticize their activities.
 Fundamentally, they are doing what every citizen should do in a representative republic.
 They are taking part in the basic process of representative government.
-They are electing office-holders who will advance their views and the answer to this activity is not criticism. answer to radical political action is middle-of-the-road or conservative counter-action, and the sooner we realize that fact the sooner we can restore the balance of power in our internal political life.
+They are electing office-holders who will advance their views, and the answer to this activity is not simply criticism.
+The answer to radical political action is middle-of-the-road or conservative counter-action, and the sooner we realize that fact the sooner we can restore the balance of power in our internal political life.

-what I am saying, I believe, has particular meaning for you, and your new organization.
-I hold you in high regard, for I add member of one of the professions represented here, but I ask you quite frankly whether our professional people and their organizations in the crucial struggle for the preservation of our institutions, have taken the easy way out by an excessive preoccupation with political neutrality?
+What I am saying, I believe, has particular meaning for each of you.
+I hold you in high regard, but I ask you quite frankly whether too many of us and the organizations to which we belong, in the crucial struggle for the preservation of our institutions, have taken the easy way out by an excessive preoccupation with political neutrality?
 That is a question which every individual or group in our nation should now be asking itself, individually and collectively.

 Political success cannot be achieved by well-meaning attempts to influence men who have already been elected to office.
-That is the easy way, but, unfortunately, like many other expedient methods, it just doesn't work.
+That is the easy way, but, unfortunately like many other expedient methods, it just doesn't work.
 The farmer well knows the finest seed ever produced will not sprout if it is sown in a bed of concrete.
-Your efforts to achieve political success cannot be harvested in the logislature unless you have prepared the soil in the precincts at home.
+Your efforts to achieve political success cannot be harvested in a legislative body unless you have prepared the soil in the precincts at home.

-What is called for, I sincerely believe, is a decision on your part, both as individuals and as members of your professional associations to renounce political neutrality during elections and to bring your entire individual and organizational strength to bear on behalf of candidates who meet your rigid specifications of honor and outlook.
+What is called for, I sincerely believe, is a decision on your part, both as individuals and as members of your local groups and associations to renounce political neutrality during elections and to bring your entire individual and organizational strength to bear on behalf of candidates who meet your rigid specifications of honor and outlook.